openstack/ironic-specs/specs/approved/L3-based-deployment.rst

   remote sites from a central location.
 With the current setup of L2 dependency we need to provide VPN L2 tunnel between Ironic Conductor and remote target server.
-  example: Edge cloud servers or Distributed VNF Flexi Zone Controllers:[5].
+  example: Edge cloud servers or Distributed VNF Flexi Zone Controllers [5]_.

 Proposed change
 ===============